annamourasobral/business-card/README.md

 # Business card from Scrimba project

-This is the final project in Web Dev Basics module of Frontend Career Path from [Scrimba](https://scrimba.com)
+This a project in Web Dev Basics module of Frontend Career Path from [Scrimba](https://scrimba.com)

 ## Here I practiced